This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Talk to your doctor about your insulin course and ask questions if unsure how to control your diabetes.

-Keep a good record of your keto foods and dietary habits such as all meals consumed it will help you monitor diabetes.
+By keeping a good record of your keto foods and dietary habits such as all meals consumed it will help you monitor diabetes.

 Make sure that you stick a healthy diet plan and avoid junk food, fried food, and soft drinks as much as possible.

 Be on guard for any symptoms of diabetic ketoacidosis by monitoring your blood sugar and ketone levels.